 It’s no secret that a massage is good for your mental, emotional, and physical well-being.
-When you are pregnant, a massage can help with joint pain, relax your mind, give you renewed energy, alleviate stress, and help you maintain a healthy pregnancy.
+When pregnant, a massage can help with joint pain, relax your mind, give you renewed energy, alleviate stress, and help you maintain a healthy pregnancy.
 But what is an induction massage?
 When should you consider an induction massage, and why would you need one?

 - Early-Term: 37 through 38 weeks and 6 days of pregnancy

 - Full-Term: 39 through 40 weeks and 6 days of pregnancy

 - Late-Term: 41 weeks through 41 weeks and 6 days of pregnancy

 These ‘terms’ are important because a baby born during weeks 39 and 40 tend to do best and have a lower risk of breathing problems, infections, or spending time in the NICU.

 What is an Induction Massage and When Should You Consider One?

 You should not consider an induction massage until you have reached the full-term level of your pregnancy.
 If you’ve reached Full-Term, an induction massage can aid in the natural transition into labor.
 An induction massage focuses on acupressure points found in the back to the legs, feet, and hands which can do several things.

 - An induction massage can help release your sacrum and pelvic area to create more space for your baby to come down into your pelvis

 - An induction massage will stimulate the parasympathetic nervous system to stimulate labor